wgmyers/coblife/README.md

 ## Issues (FWIW)

-* No generation counter
-* No editor
+* No editor, you just get the random set of cells
 * No way to restart without rerunning the whole thing
 * No way to fit arbitrary terminals
-* Linenumbers are probably a bad idea
+* Linenumbers are probably a bad idea and are already a mess
 * Paragraphs are in no particular order, code hard to read

 ## Resources